testingisdocumenting/znai/znai-docs/znai/plugins/user-defined-plugins.md

 }

 Omit a required argument or pass a tag missing from `themed-box-tags.json` and the build stops with a descriptive error.
+Arguments without `limitValuesTo` accept any value of the declared `type` — handy for free-text titles or counts.

 # Fence Plugins